nnajiabraham/alona/docs/PRD-alona-macos-mvp-2025-11-27.md

 ## 8. Open Questions
 1. Do we need video capture or screen snapshots for context? (requires Screen Recording entitlements + storage.)
-2. Should we bundle Python/NeMo or guide users through setup?
-(Impacts notarization size.)
+2. When we enable the MLX Parakeet preview, should we bundle the safetensors inside the `.app` or download them on demand to keep the installer lean?
 3. How to detect Google Meet reliably inside browsers without violating sandbox rules?
 Possibly use Chrome DevTools Protocol when user grants permission.
 4. Should auto-summary run for very short (<2 min) sessions?